bigMackD/Glyloop/.ai/auth-register-view-implementation-plan.md

 ## View Implementation Plan — Auth: Register

 ### 1. Overview
  Build a dedicated registration view at `/register` that lets a new user create an account by entering a unique email and a password meeting the minimum 12-character requirement.
 On success, prompt the user to log in (and optionally redirect to `/login`).
-The page must show inline validation, a password strength hint, announce errors via aria-live, and avoid autofill pitfalls.
+The page must show inline validation, announce errors via aria-live, and avoid autofill pitfalls.
+All validation is handled via form validators.

 ### 2. View Routing
 - Path: `/register`